afsalchemban/urbio-blog-dashboard/README.md

 A simple blog dashboard built with Next.js, TypeScript, Material UI, and Redux Toolkit (RTK Query).
 It supports server-side rendering, dynamic routing, creating new posts, and mock API integration.

+🚀 **Live Demo**

+This project is deployed and available at: [urbio-blog-dashboard.vercel.app](https://urbio-blog-dashboard.vercel.app/)

 ## 🚀 Getting Started

 ### Prerequisites